qinghuading513/diagnostic-of-Q-G-omega-equation/README.md

 <img width="1680" height="204" alt="image" src="https://github.com/user-attachments/assets/ff507f2e-47e0-48fc-8eb8-2c419f2aebef" />

- omega.term1.f is a Fortran code to calcualte term1 (Vg∙∇p (ζg+f)) in our Eq.1. more informaiton of the calcualtioon procedue are commented in the code omega.term2.f is a Fortran code to calcualte term2 (Vg∙∇p T) in our Eq.1. more informaiton of the calcaultion procedue are commented in the code
+omega.term1.f is a Fortran code to calcualte term1 (Vg∙∇p (ζg+f)) in our Eq.1.
+More information on the calculation procedure is provided in the code comments

+omega.term2.f is a Fortran code to calcualte term2 (Vg∙∇p T) in our Eq.1.
+More information on the calculation procedure is provided in the code comments

-To clacuate the diabtic heating term ( term 3 in Eq.1), we follow oow the equation descibe in Nigam et al. 2010., whcih is adpated here
+To clacuate the diabatic heating term Q ( term 3 in Eq.1), we follow the equation described in Nigam et al. (2000), which is adapted here.